codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+Why did the feline fail the lie detector test?
+Because he be lion.

 ## Home Server Up-Time